-$26.5 million of the total budget is raised through property taxation.
-The County’s 2018 property tax levy will increase by 2.5% or $647,200 from 2017, after allowing for assessment increases due to new development and growth. $510,800 or 2% of the property tax increase has been dedicated as additional funding for capital improvements to the County’s arterial road and bridge network.
-The average residential property assessment in the County of Lennox and Addington in 2018 is $244,191 (2017 - $240,804).
-The County portion of the property taxes on this assessment in 2018 is $1,231.76 (an increase of $17.50 from 2017).
+$28.96 million of the total budget is raised through property taxation.
+The County’s 2020 property tax levy will increase by 3.1% or $856,673 from 2019, after allowing for assessment increases due to new development and growth. $551,686 or 2% of the property tax increase has been dedicated as additional funding for capital improvements to the County’s arterial road and bridge network.

-Some of the highlights of the 2018 budget include:
+Some of the highlights of the 2020 budget include:

-- $2.3 million in provincial funding for affordable housing initiatives, including building new rental housing and providing rent supplements to private landlords.
+- $2.4 million in provincial funding for affordable housing initiatives, including building new rental housing and providing rent supplements to private landlords.

 - $25,000 per year for 3 years to help support the Lenadco Access Clinic.